Saoirse Ronan: Established actress (2015–2021)

 After starring in Stockholm, Pennsylvania (2015), a psychological thriller about Stockholm syndrome, Ronan played the lead role of Eilis Lacey, a young homesick Irishwoman in 1950s New York City, in the drama Brooklyn.
 Directed by John Crowley, the film is based on the novel of the same name by Colm Tóibín.
 Ronan believed that several aspects of her character's development and journey mirrored her own.
-The film and Ronan's performance were acclaimed; Peter Bradshaw of The Guardian considered it to be a "heartfelt and absorbing film" and wrote that Ronan's "calm poise anchors almost every scene and every shot".
+The critical consensus on the review aggregator Rotten Tomatoes describes Ronan's performance as "outstanding".
+Peter Bradshaw of The Guardian considered it to be a "heartfelt and absorbing film" and wrote that Ronan's "calm poise anchors almost every scene and every shot".
 Kenneth Turan of Los Angeles Times took note of the "overwhelming empathy she creates with the subtlest means, the remarkable way she's able to create achingly personal, intensely emotional sequences while seeming not to be doing very much at all."
 Ronan received nominations for the Academy Award for Best Actress and the Golden Globe Award for Best Actress in a Drama.

 In 2016, Ronan moved to New York City to begin rehearsals for her debut appearance on Broadway, in a revival of Arthur Miller's play The Crucible.
 She took the role of Abigail Williams, a manipulative maid responsible for the death of 20 people accused of witchcraft.
 Based on the Salem witch trials, the play was directed by Ivo van Hove and ran for 125 performances.
 In preparation, she read Stacy Schiff's book The Witches: Salem, 1692, and collaborated closely with van Hove to empathise with her villainous character.
 Instead of relying on previous portrayals of Williams, Ronan played her as "more victim than victimizer".
 Writing for The Hollywood Reporter, David Rooney considered Ronan to be "icy and commanding" and Linda Winer of Newsday commented that she had played the part "with the duplicity of a malevolent surfer-girl".